mtralka/FLICKR-GeoSearch/README.md

 # Flickr GeoSearch

-Uses the Flickr API to execute geotagged photo searches.
-Results are auto formatted into an excel file and can be uploaded to Flickr photo galleries for review.
-Also supports the download of photos from Flickr photo galleries.
+Flickr GeoSearch is an all-inclusive python application that leverages the Flickr API to execute geospatial photo searches across the entire Flickr photo community.
+Created with Python 3.0, Flickr GeoSearch is lightweight, portable, and cross-compatible with Windows, macOS, and Linux.
+Simple to use and distribute, Flickr GeoSearch opens the door for anyone to use and analyze social media big data.
+Open source friendly and licensed under GNU GPL v3.

 ![GUI](/GUI_Interface.PNG)